vsalvino/chromium-texthint/README.md

 Text Hinting (Chromium Extension)
 =================================

+**NOTE:** This repository is now archived and no longer maintained.
+Microsoft has recently added native ClearType support to their Chromium fork (Edge version 92) and as a result this extension is no longer needed.

+---

 Chromium-based browsers intentionally weaken the font rendering on Windows.
 As to why, I have no idea.
 This is an ultra simple extension which tweaks the text to look almost on par with how the system normally renders ClearType text.